-Time ram e of Student: Last Name First Name Middle Initial Health S Status Determined After Review ing Essential Functions: (Must be checked & signed Student is free of communicable disc ease and in good physical and mental health, or a disability or other physical or mental condition which may interfere with the endance and progress in the program or ability to work in a variety of settings (see of Essential Functions) This condition is temporary.
+111110 1 (4111 e of Student: First Name Middle Initial Health S Status Determined After Review ing Essential Functions: (Must be checked & signed Student is free of communicable dise Free of communicable disease and in good physical and mental health, or • • • • • • • • • • • • • • • • • • • • a disability or other physical or mental condition which may interfere with the endance and progress in the program or ability to work in a variety of settings (see of Essential Functions) This condition is temporary.
 DATE ion is temporary.
 DATE OF RELEASE: This condition is permanent.
-Health Care Provider's Signature Date
+Health Care Provider's Signature